hgraph-io/hedera-wallet-connect/README.md

-When integrating, app developers can choose to use the Hedera native approach and send transactions to wallets over the WalletConnect relays using the JSON-RPC spec defined for Hedera native transactions or use Ethereum JSON-RPC calls sent to a Hedera JSON-RPC provider that is separate from the Hedera network nodes.
+When integrating, app developers can choose to use the Hedera native approach and send transactions to wallets over the WalletConnect relays using the JSON-RPC spec defined for Hedera native transactions or use Ethereum JSON-RPC calls sent to a Hedera JSON-RPC provider which then communicates with Hedera consensus and mirror nodes.

 In short, JSON-RPC is a type of API stucture, such as SOAP, gRPC, REST, GraphQL, etc. In the Hedera ecosystem, there are distinct concepts regarding JSON-RPC APIs to consider: